 - Satsuma Shochu – a liquor similar to vodka, usually mixed with water

 I’ve listed all the best things to do in Kagoshima on my travel blog to inspire your next trip to the city.
-Between touring around the city to all the nature southern Kyushu has to offer, I am sure you will have fun in Kagoshima, Japan.
+Between touring around the city to all the nature southern Kyushu has to offer, I am sure you will have fun to do in Kagoshima, Japan.